NextGenTel/akka-tools/akka-tools-jdbc-journal/README.md

     ALTER TABLE t_cluster_nodes ADD joined INT;

+If migrating from **akka-tools 1.0.7 or earlier**, you need to apply the following DB-changes which was added in **akka-tools 1.1.0**:

+    ALTER TABLE t_snapshot RENAME COLUMN processorId TO persistenceId;

 The payload of the events are written and read from the *persistentRepr*-column.

 If the payload is serialized using *no.nextgentel.oss.akkatools.serializing.JacksonJsonSerializer*,